Last Updated on August 7, 2022 by admins

 Cheesecake requires time to set and has a longer cooling period than other desserts.
 Sometimes all it requires is time and rest.
 The perfect way to cool off your cheesecake is to leave it inside the refrigerator.
 Make sure to do this for a couple of hours and even overnight before serving.
 During this process, the middle of your cheesecake becomes firmer.
 With that, allow your cheesecake to cool down before placing it inside the refrigerator.

 Water Bath Or Bain-marie

 Bain-marie is a common method in baking to ensure that you cooked your desserts evenly without surface cracks.
 If you like a creamy cheesecake with a perfect texture, then I recommend using a bain-marie.

 In that regard, wrap your baking pan in foil.
 Then, place it inside a bigger pan with hot water.
 Because of that, ensure not to fill it with too much water; an inch of hot water is enough.

-After leaving your cheesecake in the refrigerator overnight, and it did not set.
-Take it out and let your cheesecake reach room temperature.
+After leaving your cheesecake in the refrigerator overnight, and if it did not set, take it out and let your cheesecake reach room temperature.
 Then, prepare your bain-marie and place your cheesecake inside.
 After that, set your oven to a low to moderate temperature to avoid overcooking your cheesecake.

 My Cheesecake Is Runny In The Middle: Slow Cooking